 Are you ready to go big, be bold and do good with me?

 For the last six years, I’ve represented California’s 15th Congressional District, including much of the eastern San Francisco Bay Area.
-I was born in Iowa and spent my early years in Algona, where my dad served as police chief, before our family moved around and eventually settled in Dublin, Calif.
+My dad was a cop, and my mom made wedding cakes and dollhouses to help make ends meet.
+Our family moved around and eventually settled in Dublin, Calif.
 Thanks to my parents’ hard work, and to my own decent soccer abilities, I earned a Division 1 soccer scholarship to become the first in my family to attend college.

 My Capitol Hill internship coincided with the Sept.
 11, 2001 terrorist attacks, cementing my resolve to enter public service and inspiring my first legislative achievement: creating a public-private college scholarship program for students who lost parents in the attacks.
 After earning a law degree, working as a county prosecutor, and serving on the Dublin City Council, I won my first House term in 2012 by defeating a 40-year incumbent.